Overview of AWS identity management: Users

 IAM users are granted long-term credentials to your AWS resources.
 As a best practice, do not create IAM users with long-term credentials for your human users.
 Instead, require your human users to use temporary credentials when accessing AWS.

-For scenarios in which you need IAM users with programmatic access and long-term credentials, we recommend that you rotate access keys.
-For more information, see Rotating access keys.
+For scenarios in which you need IAM users with programmatic access and long-term credentials, we recommend that you update access keys when needed.
+For more information, see Updating access keys.

-In contrast, users in AWS IAM Identity Center (successor to AWS Single Sign-On) are granted short-term credentials to your AWS resources.
-For centralized access management, we recommend that you use AWS IAM Identity Center (successor to AWS Single Sign-On) (IAM Identity Center) to manage access to your accounts and permissions within those accounts.
+In contrast, users in AWS IAM Identity Center are granted short-term credentials to your AWS resources.
+For centralized access management, we recommend that you use AWS IAM Identity Center (IAM Identity Center) to manage access to your accounts and permissions within those accounts.
 IAM Identity Center is automatically configured with an Identity Center directory as your default identity source where you can create users and groups, and assign their level of access to your AWS resources.
-For more information, see What is AWS IAM Identity Center (successor to AWS Single Sign-On) in the AWS IAM Identity Center (successor to AWS Single Sign-On) User Guide.
+For more information, see What is AWS IAM Identity Center in the AWS IAM Identity Center User Guide.

 Federating existing users

 If the users in your organization already have a way to be authenticated, such as by signing in to your corporate network, you don't have to create separate IAM users or users in IAM Identity Center for them.
-Instead, you can federate those user identities into AWS using either IAM or AWS IAM Identity Center (successor to AWS Single Sign-On).
+Instead, you can federate those user identities into AWS using either IAM or AWS IAM Identity Center.

 The following diagram shows how a user can get temporary AWS security credentials to access resources in your AWS account.